root2omkar/Game-Arena-Website/README.md

 Download any Java Script Code ediitor ( I used Atom editor )

-Copy the all the files
+Copy and paste the all the files include nodemodules packages.

-Execute app.js file.
+Execute app.js file in atom.